android/kotlin-guides/style.md

 ## Naming

 If a source file contains only a single top-level class, the file name should reflect the case-sensitive name plus the `.kt` extension.
-Otherwise, if a source file contains multiple top-level declarations, choose a name the describes the contents of the file, apply PascalCase, and append the `.kt` extension.
+Otherwise, if a source file contains multiple top-level declarations, choose a name that describes the contents of the file, apply PascalCase, and append the `.kt` extension.

 ```kotlin
 // Foo.kt